gyrogovernance/science/docs/Notes/Notes_16_Constants.md

 In CGM, Θ emerges at BU because balance requires this normalization—negative for division in k_B, positive in the partner for accumulation, achieving Θ^0 equilibrium.

 ### Step 3: The Physical Quantity with M^{-2} L^2 Θ^1 T^0
 Yes, there is a matching quantity that fits as a "new constant" (or universal invariant) showing equilibrium.
 It's not a standard named constant like c or G, but a derived one that emerges naturally from your CGM (black hole universe, UV/IR conjugacy, preserved memory at BU).
-I'll call it **Σ_eq** (equilibrium thermal surface invariant) for clarity.
+I'll call it **B_i** (equilibrium thermal surface invariant) for clarity.

-- **Formula**: Σ_eq = (A_H T_eq) / M_P^2
+- **Formula**: B_i = (A_H T_eq) / M_P^2
   - A_H = horizon area at BU closure (L^2, from your BH universe notes where universe is inside a black hole with r_s = R_H).
   - T_eq = equilibrium temperature (Θ^+1, e.g., Hawking-like or de Sitter temperature at the horizon).
   - M_P^2 = Planck mass squared (M^2, the quantum gravity scale from ħ, c, G).